JungXue/learn_github/README.md

 Paragraph 2

-MD file will automatically attach your paragraphs if there is no empty line separating your paragraphs, this is not rocket science but I often accidently make this mistake and had to edit my codes.
+MD file will automatically attach your paragraphs if there is no empty line separating your paragraphs, I often accidently make this careless mistake and had to edit my codes.
 ```markdown
 > Paragraph 1
 > Paragraph 2